urvi-maheshwari/urvi-maheshwari.github.io/_pages/about.md

 ---
 ## About Me

 I'm a Ph.D. candidate in Experimental Psychology at the University of California, San Diego.
-I grew up in Delhi, India, and then moved to Canada where I completed a B.A.
-(Hons). in Psychology, History, and the Scholar's Electives Program at the University of Western Ontario.
+Before this, I completed a B.A.
+(Hons). in Psychology, History, and the Scholar's Electives Program at the University of Western Ontario, Canada.
 I've been told I should have a website, so this is my attempt at making one.

 ## My Research